durandaltheta/sthread/README.md

 - `st::channel`
 - `st::thread`

-For example, the default behavior for `st::channel::terminate()` is to cause all current and future all `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
+For example, the default behavior for `st::channel::terminate()` is to cause all future `st::channel::send()` operations to fail early but to allow `st::channel::recv()` to continue succeeding until the internal message queue is empty.
 This behavior is similar in `st::thread`.

 Alternatively, the user can call `terminate(false)`to immediately end all operations on the object.